dbli2000/CASP/README.md

 # CASP
-Scripts for analyzing data and generating figures for "RNA-activated protein cleavage with a CRISPR-associated endopeptidase"
+Code and files for analyzing data and generating figures for "RNA-activated protein cleavage with a CRISPR-associated protease"